Crispy Spanish Croquette Recipes

 • Croquetas de Queso: An easy one to make, and many types of cheese can be used.

-Where do Croquettes Come From?
+Where do Spanish Croquette Recipes Come From?

 Edu's Authentic Spanish Croquette Recipes